Govt determined to get electoral reforms passed

-ISLAMABAD: The government is all set to present its electoral reforms package, rejected by the Senate standing committee, in the joint session of Parliament where it has a simple majority.
+ISLAMABAD: The government is all set to present its electoral reforms package, rejected by the Senate standing committee, in the joint session of P where it has a simple majority.

 Five key amendments, which the Senate committee disposed of, related to the electronic voting machines (EVMs), i-voting for overseas Pakistanis, open ballot in place of secret vote in Senate elections, mandatory oath-taking by a legislator-elect within 60 days of his election and holding of regular annual conventions by political parties and submission of such reports to the Election Commission of Pakistan (ECP).